Feature-Based Interpretable Surrogates for Optimization: Models

 \section{Models}

 In this section, we discuss how we can obtain decision tree-based optimization rules using a mixed-integer programming (MIP) formulation and how it can be used to obtain the meta-solutions for knapsack and shortest path problems.
+Appendix~\ref{appendix:proofs} includes hardness proofs for two special cases of shortest path problems and also highlights the appropriateness of MIP as a modelling tool.